 The head of legal and democratic has been appointed as the councils’ returning officer.
 In this role they receive additional remuneration, which varies from year to year.
 They may also employ other officers to support them in their work.
 Fees payable for district and parish council elections are agreed by each council.
 Fees for other types of election are agreed and payable by the government or other bodies such as Oxfordshire County Council.

-Chief officers do not receive essential car user allowances, overtime, on-call or stand-by payments, and do not receive additional payment for attendance at evening meetings.
+Chief officers do not receive overtime, on-call or stand-by payments, and do not receive additional payment for attendance at evening meetings.
 The chief executive, at their discretion, may make additional responsibility payments as required.
 The Head of Partnership and Insight will be in receipt of a responsibility payment for 2019-20 for acting as deputy to the chief executive.

 On recruitment of a new head of service within the current management structure, the gross base salary on recruitment will be the spot salary stated in paragraph 7, though this may be varied if an interim appointment is made.

 On recruitment of a new chief executive, the gross base salary will be determined by the Joint Staff Committee.

 In the event of a chief officer’s post becoming redundant, any severance payment will be made on the same basis as to any other employee, according to the councils’ organisational change policy.
 Other than any pension to which they are statutorily entitled, no other payments will be made to chief officers on their ceasing to be employees of the council unless in settlement of any dispute.